 Often, web-based portals facilitate data entry and communication between project leaders and citizen scientists, and results are available to a world-wide audience.
-Many citizen science projects involve classification and pattern recognition (eg., Phylo, Zooniverse, Ancient Lives, Foldit, and Eyewire).
-In most environmental projects, the focus is on data collection and data entry (eg., eBird, Bumble Bee Watch, phenology, water quality monitoring, invasive species early detection).
+In most environmental projects, the focus is on data collection and data entry (eg., eBird, Wisconsin Bumble Bee Brigade, phenology, water quality monitoring, invasive species early detection).

-- The Arboretum actively collaborates with The Xerces Society and Bumble Bee Watch on bumble bee monitoring and conservation.
-Interested volunteers document bumble bee species, floral resource use, phenology, and nesting.
-To get involved, contact Susan Carpenter.
+- The Arboretum collaborates with U.S. Fish and Wildlife Service, Wisconsin Department of Natural Resources (WDNR), and The Xerces Society on bumble bee monitoring and conservation.
+Volunteers use photography to document bumble bee species, floral resource use, phenology, and nesting.

 - The Arboretum monitors dragonflies and their habitat.
-Interested volunteers document the presence of adults dragonflies throughout the flight season (May–September) at Arboretum ponds and wetlands.
-To get involved, contact Brad Herrick.
+Volunteers document the presence of adults dragonflies throughout the flight season (May–September) at Arboretum ponds and wetlands.

 - Avid birders collect data on breeding and migratory birds at the Arboretum, and many other locations, and submit to eBird, a global tool for the birding community.

 - The Arboretum is a partner in the Wisconsin Frog and Toad Survey, whichmonitors the status, distribution, and long-term population trends of Wisconsin’s twelve frog and toad species.
 The survey is sponsored by the WDNR, in cooperation with the U.S. Geological Survey and the North American Amphibian Monitoring Program.